orbitalquark/textadept/docs/manual.md

       view:set_theme('light', {font = 'Monospace', size = 12})
     end

-    -- Always use tabs for indentation.
+    -- Always use spaces for indentation.
-    buffer.use_tabs = true
+    buffer.use_tabs = false
-    buffer.tab_width = 4
+    buffer.tab_width = 2

     -- Always strip trailing spaces on save, automatically highlight the current -- word, and use C89-style block comments in C code.